-philosophical thoughts on human flourishing
+philosophical thoughts on human flourishing, and sometimes other stuff

 I don't get the way the distinction between "evolution" and "Darwinism" is used here, or why positing a common ancestor is this big huge threat (literalists notwithstanding); I mean, if one accepts the process of natural selection (which is, I guess, what "evolution" means here), then I'm not sure why common ancestry seems like so terrible a leap.
 I would have thought that the bad "Darwinism" would have been the idea--e.g. put forward by Dawkins--that the whole of evolutionary theory is absolutely opposed to any kind of theism, because the natural process is blind.
 (But where I don't get Dawkins is how or whether he can sneak a "necessarily" in as a qualification to "blind.")
 There mere positing of common ancestry, presumably, doesn't itself make any of those claims.I also think that Chalmers' and Plantinga's arguments only work if you presuppose that consciousness and truth (respectively) don't have any pragmatic value.
 I don't find those presuppositions very appealing at all!